Reciprocity Process

 EMT Reciprocity

-To initiate the EMT reciprocity process, an applicant must:
+To begin the EMT reciprocity process, you must:

 1. Be at least sixteen (16) years of age

-2. Have an current equivalent state EMS license or certificate or National Registry Card, based upon the National Standard Scope of Practice.
+2. Hold current EMS credentials based on the National Standard Scope of Practice:

 Paramedic Reciprocity